goulu/openbook-book-data/readme.txt

 Important: To use OpenBook, your server must use PHP 5 or higher.
 Upgrading to PHP 5 may be a simple matter on the control panel of your server (e.g., Netfirms, http://support.netfirms.com/article.php?id=713).

-Latest Update: Version 1.6 beta.
-Can place multiple covers in the same post or page.
-Compatible with WordPress shortcodes.
-Uses thumbnails only to ensure copyright compliance.
-Displays nicely when imported, e.g., Facebook, Bloglines.

 See samples and find support at http://johnmiedema.ca/openbook-wordpress-plugin/.
 Contact me at openbook@johnmiedema.ca.

 == Installation ==